barrentine97/programPortfolio/gameEngine/README.md

 ## Functionality
 Movement:
-    Left arrow: move left
+* Left arrow: move left
-    Right arrow: move right
+* Right arrow: move right
-    Up arrow: jump
+* Up arrow: jump

 Resize:
-    R: toggle between resizing in constant and proportional mode
+* R: toggle between resizing in constant and proportional mode

 Pause:
-    P: toggle between pause and unpause
+* P: toggle between pause and unpause

-Speed:
-    S: speed up
-    W: slow down
-    (there are 3 speeds: x0.5, x1, x2.
-Speeding up or slowing down when it is already at min/max will do nothing)
+Speed (there are 3 speeds: x0.5, x1, x2.
+Speeding up or slowing down when it is already at min/max will do nothing):
+* S: speed up
+* W: slow down

 This program also allows for multiplayer.
 Multiple clients can connect and disconnect to the server at the same time.